 and the UE is in automatic network selection mode, then the UE shall either:

 i) release the current N1 NAS signalling connection locally and then attempt to obtain service on a higher priority PLMN as specified in clause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.
 In this case, steps 8 to 11 are skipped.
 The UE shall suspend the transmission of 5GSM messages until the N1 NAS signalling is released.
 If the UE has an established emergency PDU session (see 3GPP TS 24.501 [64]), the receipt of the steering of roaming information shall not trigger the release of the N1 NAS signalling connection.
-The UE shall release the current N1 NAS signalling connection locally subsequently after the emergency PDU session is released; or
+If camped on a NG-RAN cell, the UE shall release the current N1 NAS signalling connection locally subsequently after the emergency PDU session is released, otherwise the UE shall not take any further actions; or

 ii) not release the current N1 NAS signalling connection locally (e.g. if the UE has established PDU session(s)) and skip steps 8 to 10;